mongodb-labs/atlas-cli-plugin-terraform/docs/command_clu2adv.md

 atlas terraform clusterToAdvancedCluster --file in.tf --output out.tf
 ```

-you can also use shorter aliases, e.g.:
+You can also use shorter aliases, for example:
 ```bash
 atlas tf clu2adv -f in.tf -o out.tf
 ```